 You can use an axe on any of these partially oxidised variants to take it back one level (e.g. from Oxidised back to Weathered).

 You can also create a Waxed version of any Copper Block by combining it with Honeycomb in a crafting window, which prevents this oxidisation effect.
+To learn how to get Honeycomb, read our guide on Bees in Minecraft.
 Using an axe on a Waxed Copper Block will turn it back into a regular Copper Block.

 Finally, you can place 4 Copper Blocks in a 2x2 grid to make a Cut Copper Block, which is like the Copper version of the Stone Brick Block.
 These Cut versions can also be oxidised and waxed as above.